mmamaev/timeboard/doc/source/making_a_timeboard.rst

                        - ``'week'`` : -5..-1,1..5
-                          -1 is for the last and 1 is for the first occurence of the weekday in the month.
+                          -1 is for the last and 1 is for the first occurrence of the weekday in the month.
 Zero is not allowed.

                        - ``'shift'`` : int, optional, default 0